Ossj400/NotSoHotSeats/README.md

 # NotSoHotSeats
-App for reserving seats/desks at the office
+App for reserving seats/desks at the office.
+First time with WPF.